Cabin and Galley

 Cabin forward (x4) 12.1" 6" 3/8"

-All portholes have new Plexiglas and rebedded in 2002 with Dow Corning 795.
+I replaced all Plexiglas in portholes in 2002 and rebedded with Dow Corning 795.
 In addition, all the gaps between the liner and the cabin top were backfilled with an epoxy mixture to prevent water leaks from getting into any lockers.

 Propane

-Installed two 20-lb. steel tamks into the new propane locker (2/2001) in the aft part of the port cockpit seat.
+Installed two 20-lb. steel tanks into the new propane locker (2/2001) in the aft part of the port cockpit seat.

 As far as I can find, there are only two propane tank manufacturers in the US.
-One of them is Worthington Cylinders (Ohio) (http://www.worthingtoncylinders.com).
-The other one is Manchester Tank (Tennessee) (http://www.mantank.com/).
+One of them is Worthington Cylinders (Ohio).
+The other one is Manchester Tank (Tennessee).
 Seaward, Trident, etc. buy their tanks from these folks.
-If these two companies don't have the size you need, then you're not going to be able to get it.
+For a composite cylinder, there is Viking Cylinders.
+If these companies don't have the size you need, then you're not going to be able to get it.

 Propane facts: